"Little flash" as bionic eye brings amazed woman some sight

 The researchers have developed a prosthetic device that has succeeded in restoring near-normal sight to blind mice.

-According to the World Health Organization, 39 million people around the world are blind and 246 million have low vision.
+According to the World Health Organisation, 39 million people around the world are blind and 246 million have low vision.

 "What we're going to be doing is restoring a type of vision which is probably going to be black and white, but what we're hoping to do for these patients who are severely visually impaired is to give them mobility," Allen said.